Ideas for Timelines

 As you move through the outline of the timeline you make, you can add tags with dates, major events, and people.
 Each week you can clip these on in chronological order.

-Let the timeline grow with you over the years.
+Let the fun timeline grow with you over the years.
 When you plan a new trip or add other fresh information, you can move them around as needed.
 Whatever you choose, consider adding images, either hand drawn or graphics from the internet.

 Project Based Timelines

 As studies progressed, more art was added to the fishing line that was strung around the room.
 Eventually, after more than a year, there was meaningful handmade art surrounding us that could really be understood in context.
 There is much more room for creativity with this approach, but it is also a lot more time consuming.
-If you or your companions are visual learners who love to create things, this could be a fantastic choice!
+If you or your companions are visual learners who love to create things, this could be a fun timeline!

 An approach combining the Growing Timeline and Project Timeline can meet the needs and learning styles of multiple travel companions.

-For those who are looking for digital options to create their travel–inspired timelines, there are many good choices.
+For those who are looking for digital timeline options to create their travel–inspired timelines, there are many good choices.
 Microsoft subscribers can use a timeline template using Power Point or Excel to make an easy to use and beautiful timeline.

 If you are looking for a free version, consider using TimelineJS.
 It is an open–source tool that lets users create attractive interactive timelines.
 For extensive study, multiple timelines would likely be needed.